 Figure A.2 – Simplified state model for H.248-based TCP basic connection control

 There are two remaining states, called Idle and Established in the H.248 state model.
-Signal tcpbcc/EstBNC is used for triggering state changes by the MGC, event tcpbcc/BNCChange prepares the MG for the reception of incoming bearer control information at user plane interface, and indicates successfully completed state transitions to the MGC.
+Signal tcpbcc/EstBNC is used for triggering state changes by the MGC, event tcpbcc/BNCChange indicates successfully completed state transitions to the MGC.

 The MGC may block the establishment of a TCP bearer connection, e.g., whilst TCP role assignment is yet unclear, ongoing call control signalling procedures, etc. Resulting in a third state Blocked from H.248 perspective, see Figure A.3.